CatherineKiiru/url-shortening-website/README.md

 -Media queries

 ### What I learnt
-I learnt JavaScript API methods, how to retrieve and post data.
+I learnt JavaScript methods, properties, and how to retrieve and post data.
 I also learnt CRUD operations at a detailed level.
+This project was an excellent learning experience on Vanilla JavaScript.

 ### Useful resources
 - https://codepen.io/FedLover/pen/NWXPeae